AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/introduction/cloud-manager.md

 ---
 title: Explore a importância do Cloud Manager no AEM
-description: Explore a finalidade do Cloud Manager e como ele funciona com AEM as a Cloud Service.
+description: Explore a finalidade do Cloud Manager e como ele funciona com o AEM as a Cloud Service.
 role: Architect, Developer
 level: Beginner
 type: Tutorial